Mr. Mister: 1983-1988: Mainstream

-Long after their dissolution, the band was referred to in the song "Hey, Soul Sister" by Train, with the line "Ain't that Mr. Mister on the radio, stereo?".
+In 2009 the band was referred to in the chorus of platinum-selling song "Hey, Soul Sister" by Train, with the line "Ain't that Mr. Mister on the radio, stereo?".
+Hey, Soul Sister went on to win a Best Pop Performance by Group with Vocals at the 53rd Annual Grammy Awards.

-On May 16, 2023 (Richard Page's 70th birthday), all four members of Mr. Mister performed "Broken Wings" together; this was their first performance together in over 34 years.
+On 16 May 2023 - for Page's 70th birthday - all four members of Mr. Mister performed "Broken Wings" together.
+This was their first performance together in over 34 years.